mmikowski/hi_score/README.md

   # See https://nodejs.org/en/download/package-manager/#macos for nodejs
 ```

-Another path is to use Parallels or VMFusion to import the
-[Virtual Appliance vmx.zip][_42] file (unzip this file before use).
-VirtualBox also will work but doesn't integrate as well to OSX as it should.
+Another path is to use Parallels or VMFusion to import the [Virtual Appliance vmx.zip][_42] file (unzip this file before use).
+VirtualBox also will work but does not integrate as well to OSX as it should.

 ### Windows 10 Prerequisites
-In theory, the Windows Subsystem for Linux running an Ubuntu distro should
-work as with the prerequisites [listed above](#linux-ubuntu-or-debian-based).
+In theory, the Windows Subsystem for Linux running an Ubuntu distro should work as with the prerequisites [listed above](#linux-ubuntu-or-debian-based).
 However, we haven't tested it.
-On may also use the virutal
-appliance detailed above.
+On may also use the virutal appliance detailed above.

 Return to the [Quick Start](#quick-start)

 ### Virtual Appliance Prerequisites
-Download the latest [latest virual appliance][_42] to try `hi_score` by running a host in a virtual machine.
-Pick the latest `ova2` image for virutal box, and the latest `vmx.zip` image for VMware or Parallels.
+Download the latest [latest virtual appliance][_42] to try `hi_score` by running a host in a virtual machine.
+Pick the latest `ova2` image for virtual box, and the latest `vmx.zip` image for VMware or Parallels.
 The login and password are `hi_score`.

 ![Virtual_appliance][_0E]

-After signing in, change the password for your safety, and also please upgrade the software to the latest security patches.
-Open a terminal and enter the following lines, waiting for each command to complete before proceeing to the next.
+After signing in, change the password for safety, and upgrade the software to the latest security patches.
+Open a terminal and enter the following lines, waiting for each command to complete before proceeding to the next.

 ```bash
   sudo apt update